narthur/bee-focused/README.md

 ./bee-focused.py
 ```

-Add an entry to your crontab to run the script every few minutes.
+Add an entry to your crontab to run the script every few minutes:

 - Find the path to your local copy of Python 3: `which python3`
 - Open Crontab: `export VISUAL=nano; crontab -e`